thunderbird/webext-docs/compose.rst

 Updates the compose window.
 Only fields that are to be changed should be specified.
 Currently only a limited amount of information can be set, more will be added in later versions.

-The compose format of an already opened compose window cannot be changed.
-Since Thunderbird 98, setting conflicting values ​​of ``details.body`` or ``details.plainTextBody`` no longer raises an exception, instead the compose window chooses the matching value and ignores the other.
-A conflicting value for ``details.isPlaintext`` is ignored as well.
+The compose format of an existing compose window cannot be changed.
+Since Thunderbird 98, setting conflicting values ​​for ``details.body``, ``details.plainTextBody`` or ``details.isPlaintext`` no longer raises an exception, instead the compose window chooses the matching ``details.body`` or ``details.plainTextBody`` value and ignores the other.

 .. api-header::
    :label: Parameters